 WE WIN primarily serves youth ages 5-18.
-We have year round programs providing academic and social advancement utilizing a multi-cultural and afro-centric approach with culturally specific curriculum.
-Our programs provide:
+We offer year-round programs that provide academic and social support that utilizes a multi-cultural and afro-centric approach to education and academic success.

 • Knowledge of culture and history;